Milor123/translate_notes_workflows_comfyui/README.md

 ## 👨‍💻 Development

 This script was developed with the assistance of a large language model (LLM).
-The core code and logic were generated and refined through interactions with Claude 3 Opus.
+The core code and logic were generated and refined through interactions with Gemini 2.5 Pro Preview 05-06.
 The goal was to create a useful and flexible tool for the ComfyUI community.

 ## ❤️ Contributions